balderdashy/sails-docs/concepts/extending-sails/Adapters/adapterList.md

 ```

 > + The default port for MySQL is `3306`.
-> + For relational database servers like MySQL, you may have to create a "database" first using a free tool like [SequelPro](https://www.sequelpro.com/) or in the mysql REPL on the command-line (if you're an experience SQL user).
+> + For relational database servers like MySQL and PostgreSQL, you may have to create a "database" first using a free tool like [SequelPro](https://www.sequelpro.com/) or in the mysql REPL on the command-line (if you're an experience SQL user).
 It's customary to make a database specifically for your app to use.

 ### sails-postgresql